-2.3 Eligibility norms for market-makers -
+2.3 Eligibility norms for market-makers

+2.3.1 Commercial banks who intend to sell CDS protection shall fulfill the following criteria:

+a.
+Minimum CRAR of 12 per cent with core CRAR (Tier I) of at least 8 per cent;

+b.
+Net NPAs of less than 3 per cent

+Banks may submit their board approved policy and the date of commencement of CDS trading as market-makers to the Department of Banking Operations and Development, Reserve Bank of India.

-- 2.3.1 Commercial banks who intend to sell CDS protection shall fulfill the following criteria: - a.
-Minimum CRAR of 12 per cent with core CRAR (Tier I) of at least 8 per cent; - b.
-Net NPAs of less than 3 per cent - 2.3.2 NBFCs having financial strength, good track record and involved in providing credit facilities to borrowers can be allowed to sell CDS, subject to approval by the concerned regulatory department.
-NBFCs allowed to function as market-makers shall fulfil the following criteria: - a.
+2.3.2 NBFCs having financial strength, good track record and involved in providing credit facilities to borrowers can be allowed to sell CDS, subject to approval by the concerned regulatory department.
+NBFCs allowed to function as market-makers shall fulfil the following criteria:

+- a.
 Minimum Net Owned Funds of Rs.
 500 crore; - b.
 Minimum CRAR of 15 per cent; - c.
 Net NPAs of less than 3 per cent; and - d.
 Have robust risk management systems in place to deal with various risks.